Last Updated on

 This applies to the “frontal skull curvature” measurements as well, which was a new way of comparing skulls.
 No such records of measurements are available for either “Filipino” or “Samal” skulls.
 Furthermore, “Filipino” is a national category, not a racial category.

-The photographic evidence were also questioned by many anthropologists.
-The massive Dinagat jaw bone was not convincing and could have come from an extremely aged individual, or one who has lost much teeth.
+The photographic evidence was also questioned by many anthropologists.
+The massive Dinagat jaw bone was not convincing and could have come from an extremely aged individual, or one who has lost many teeth.

 It was also possible that a larger male jaw may have been paired with a female “normal adult-sized skull.”
 As to the variances in the sizes of the mandibles (lower jaw) presented in the picture, this could be attributed to sexual and age dimorphism.